klowe27/intentional-money/README.md

 ## Description

-This is a budgeting app where users can create a budget and track transactions.
+This is a budgeting app where users can create a budget, add accounts and track all transactions.
+Users can log in using their Google credentials.

 ## Site Plan